aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/180-adding-a-product-to-a-portfolio/_index.md

 - Take note of the highlighted lines 26 and 27.
 We have added a portfolio to the product.
+- Please be aware that the role arn:aws:iam::${AWS::AccountId}:role/TeamRole probably does not exist in your account and will need updating.

 Once you have updated the file fill in the fields for *Author name*, *Email address*, *Commit message* and hit *Commit changes*